m20-sch57/thetruehat/README.md

 ## Installation
 1. Install [Node.js](https://nodejs.org/)
-1. Download the repo.
+1. Download the repository.
-1. Run in a console in the repo directory:
+1. Run in a console in the repository directory:
     ```shell script
     npm install
     ```